Right-of-Way / Street Permitting

 - Flags are placed in the ROW to identify the location of private and public utilities (private services are not identified on private property).

-- You can look up who made the request and see a key of what the colors/flags mean at Gopher State One Call.
+- Also on Gopher State One Call, you can look up who made the request and see a key of what the colors/flags mean.